CSB5/OPERA-MS/README.md

 - [Statistics::Basic](http://search.cpan.org/~jettero/Statistics-Basic-1.6611/lib/Statistics/Basic.pod)
 - [Statistics::R](https://metacpan.org/pod/Statistics::R)

-Note for Mac Users: the system default `clang` provider will likely fail to compile `OPERA-LG`: please install a recent GNU C++ compiler and point make to its path.
-For example, if you installed GCC version 8.1.0 via Homebrew to /usr/local, then:
+Note for Mac Users: the system default compiler (`clang`) will likely fail to compile `OPERA-LG`: please install a recent GNU C++ compiler and point `make` to its path.
+For example, if you installed GCC version 8.1.0 via Homebrew to /usr/local, then the following should work:

 ```